Opulent Mobility

 The Birth of Opulent Mobility

-"I got interested in assistive technology after a partner had a stroke.
-I was fascinated by the devices, but was shocked at their impersonal ugliness.
+This idea began after a former partner had a stroke at the age of 37.
+While bringing him to rehabilitation therapy, I met an 85 year old man and a 4 year old girl doing the same treatment for the same reason.
+It made it crystal clear that disability could happen at any time to anyone at any age.
+I was fascinated by the devices that helped them get around, but was shocked at their impersonal ugliness.
 With the help of a wheelchair-using friend, I turned an old Nutron R51 chair into an Edwardian throne (Driven) and Opulent Mobility was born.

 Almost none of those designs are available for sale on the market.

 It was clear that this problem was larger than I thought.
 I decided to curate group exhibits dealing with the subject.
 Maybe I could find kindred spirits, fellow artists and people who could help me maneuver the tricky paths of medical licensing and make these fabulous devices a reality.
 At the very least it would get people talking about the subject.
+Along the way, I have been coming to grips with my own invisible disabilities.

 Sharing this exhibit and these ideas is the best way I know to get that conversation started.
 After all, we have to be able to see the possibilities before we know we want them."